Sustainable Agriculture Internship Training alliance (SAITA)

 Each farm workshop includes an introductory presentation and a tour of the farm, a demonstration of a specific farming practice and a discussion of relevant topics.
 The farmers provide background information about themselves, the history of their farm and a physical description of their farm property.
 They share information with the interns about their farm operations, including growing techniques, types of equipment, sources of labor, marketing strategies and farm finances.
 Each farmer uses his or her unique talents to present the information to the interns in a meaningful way.

-Each seminar workshop will be held in the basement of Serena Hall at Camphill Kimberton (for directions, go to www.camphillkimberton.org.
+Most seminar workshops will be held either at the host farm or in the basement of Serena Hall at Camphill Kimberton (for directions, go to www.camphillkimberton.org.
 Serena Hall is located across from the café).
 Each Seminar features one or two speakers who will lecture on the monthly topic.
 There will be time for questions and discussion.
-An optional potluck lunch will follow all workshops.
+Seminars at other locations will be noted on the season schedule.

 Farms Hosting Workshops